 Go from disorganized to prioritized.

 What tasks can you delegate to your team?
 Consider automating the busywork, including appointment reminders, patient recall, and patient intake forms.
 When you’re not knee-deep in time-consuming tasks, like making phone calls or sending emails, you can focus on bigger projects, like improving the patient experience, and growing your practice through patient education.
+This requires effective decision-making regarding what tasks are best suited for delegation, which can streamline your workload and reduce chronic stress.

 Breathe in.
 Breathe out.
 Repeat.

 It seems simple enough, but when you’re in the middle of the chaos of managing a busy office, you can forget to really breathe.
 You might be amazed that after taking several slow, deep breaths while counting to five, then releasing your breath for the same count, you’ll feel calmer physically and mentally.
-Then you can center yourself and give your attention to the next highest priority task at hand.
+Then, you can center yourself and give your attention to the next highest priority task at hand.

 Do less multitasking.